semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 - **Test**: Start the container and run tests inside.

-- **Docker push**: If all test pass, push the accepted image to the production registry.
+- **Docker push**: If all tests pass, push the accepted image to the production registry.

 In this process, we'll use Semaphore’s built-in Docker registry.
 This is faster and cheaper than using a registry from a cloud vendor to work with containers in the CI/CD context.